 3. A Better Reputation

 For many consumers, the logistics of how sales on Amazon work are unclear.
-Selling on Amazon is truly as easy as signing up for a sales account and listing items (though it is important to learn about the FNSKU Amazon requires, along with some of their other selling policies.)
+Selling on Amazon is truly as easy as signing up for a sales account and listing items (though it is important to learn about the FNSKU Amazon requires, along with some of their other selling policies).
 However, many consumers equate buying on Amazon to shopping from within Amazon's warehouses, lending a credibility that isn't often seen in startups or new e-commerce operations.

 As a small business just finding your footing in e-commerce, you don't yet have a reputation in place.
-Customers who shop with you will have to take your word for it that items will be what they expect.
+Customers who shop with you will have to take your word for it that the items will be what they expect.

 That Prime stamp can be a big advantage; Prime customers spend, on average, $600 more per year than non-members.